London Borough of Tower Hamlets: Sports

 Mile End Stadium within Mile End Park hosts an athletics stadium and facilities for football and basketball.
 Two football clubs, Tower Hamlets F.C. (formerly Bethnal Green United) and Sporting Bengal United F.C., are based there, playing in the Essex Senior Football League.

 John Orwell Sports Centre in Wapping is the base of Wapping Hockey Club.
 In 2014, the club secured over £300,000 of investment to designate the centre a hockey priority facility.

 A leisure centre including a swimming pool at Mile End Stadium was completed in 2006.
 Other pools are located at St Georges, Limehouse and York Hall, in Bethnal Green.
-York Hall is also a regular venue for boxing tournaments, and in May 2007 a public spa was opened in the building's renovated Turkish baths.
+York Hall is also a regular venue for boxing tournaments, and in May 2007 a public spa was opened in the building's renovated Victorian-style Turkish baths.

 KO Muay Thai Gym and Apolaki Krav Maga & Dirty Boxing Academy. in Bethnal Green are the main sources for martial arts and combat sports training in the area.

 The unusual Green Bridge, opened in 2000, links sections of Mile End Park that would otherwise be divided by Mile End Road.
 The bridge contains gardens, water features and trees around the path.